HolyStone95/RT1_Assignment2/README.md

 ## How to run

-In the *launch* folder of this package there are 4 launch files, in order to set everything up please run in order :
+In the *launch* folder of this package there are 4 launch files, in order to set everything up please run in order and in different shells:

 ```
 roslaunch final_assignment gmapping.launch
 ```
 ```
-roslaunch final ssignment movebase.launch
+roslaunch final_assignment movebase.launch
 ```
 ```
-roslaunch final assignment main.launch
+roslaunch final_assignment main.launch
 ```

 At this point the interface should be online